 – 24.
 NEVER cross an open field.
 Use a line of trees/bushes/hills/dunes/rocks/houses/killed tanks/a river bed or make a detour to get to the desired place

 – 25.
 NEVER attack trough the middle of the map : it’s the killing zone.
 Always attack through the aisles, even if they are blocked by enemy fire.
 Also, this rule means that when, about 30 to 40 seconds after the start of the battle, you’re about to reach the middle of the map, you should stop and take a few seconds to assess the situation.

-As for all rules, there are a bunch of exceptions :
+There are a bunch of not exactly exceptions but precisions :

-- if there’s a town in the center of the map (Abbey or Fisherman’s Bay towns are typical examples), you should at least occupy it and hold it — and sometimes attack through it
+- if there’s a town in the center of the map (Abbey or Fisherman’s Bay towns are typical examples), you should at least occupy it and hold it — but not attack through it

 - if you’re in light tank, at the beginning you have to light up the enemy tanks for your team so you go center at full speed along the ridge line (but you don’t stay here)

-- another exception will happen when you’re a better player driving a heavy tank and you know what you’re doing : this time, you will be able to use the center of the map to control the map and inform your team mates about the location of the enemy.
+- same thing when you’re a better player driving a heavy tank and you know what you’re doing : you will be able to use the center of the map to control the map and inform your team mates about the location of the enemy.
 But that’s not for beginners

-- there are other exceptions, depending on the map, but to master them, you need to be above average (48-49% WR is average) and this guide is not for good players but for beginners and average ones.
+- there are some real exceptions, depending on the map, but to master them, you need to be above average (48-49% WR is average) and this guide is not for good players but for beginners and average ones.

 – 26.
 Speed.
 Don’t count on your speed to evade shells.
 Always think about where you will hide after and if possible during your move.
 Use your speed only to get to a good position at the beginning of the battle or to relocate when having been spotted.
 Specifically :

 - don’t go yolo (going full speed into the enemy ranks)